open-AIMS/ReefModEngine.jl/docs/src/results_store.md

 # Results

-Reefmod Engine Outputs and scenario information are recorded from the ReefMod Engine API after each scenario(s) run, not before.
+Reefmod Engine outputs and scenario information are recorded from the ReefMod Engine API after each scenario(s) run, not before.

-## ResultStore Struct
+## Result Store

-The results stores holds all model outputs from both counterfactuals and interventions.
+The result stores holds all model outputs from both counterfactual and interventions.
 Information about scenarios is stored in the scenario field of the result store.
-The reps field the result store is exactly have the number of scenarios contained in the scenario dataframe and results YAX dataset.
-This is because the api forces counterfactuals to be evaluated with every intervention run.
+The reps field the result store is exactly have the number of scenarios contained in the scenario Dataframe and result YAX Dataset holdering outcomes.
+This is because the API forces counterfactual to be evaluated with every intervention run.

-Model inputs are stored in the`results` field of the store and contains the following
+Model inputs are stored in the `results` field of the store and contains the following
 variables:

  - `total_cover`      ~ Total Coral Cover (% of total reef area)